jaycezhang789/numjs/packages/js/README.md

 console.log(broadcastTo(vector, 3, 2).toArray());
 ```
 Ensure your bundler knows how to serve `.wasm` assets (Vite, Webpack, Rollup, etc.).

+On the WASM backend, `matrix.toArray()` now reuses the underlying memory for `float32`/`float64` matrices whenever the layout is contiguous, returning a typed array view instead of copying.

 ## Node.js Compatibility
 - Supports Node.js 16 and newer.